 - Honey: Sweetens the sauce, replacing the sweetness from condensed milk that is in the original dish.

 - Shrimp: The shellfish is the star of the dish.
 Use large, peeled and deveined shrimp for the best results.
 You can also experiment with the recipe and try it with chicken or another type of seafood such as scallops or white fish.

 - Cornstarch: Used to coat the shrimp before frying, creating a crispy exterior when cooked.

 The original honey walnut shrimp requires you to fry shrimp and toss it in a mayonnaise and condensed milk sauce with candied walnuts.
 When I first discovered that there was condensed milk in the dish, I gasped.
 It was no wonder the shrimp was so good!
 But this realization also made me think twice about regularly ordering the shrimp.
 And so, here we are, vamping up the seafood to make it healthier.

 To make this honey walnut coconut shrimp, first, make the walnuts.
-I added sesame to the mix just to make it a little fancy.
-Toast the walnuts and sesame seeds in a pan with honey and water, stirring until the nuts are toasted and browned.
-Immediately transfer the nuts to wax paper, spread them out, and let them cool.
-You can also make the nuts days in advance.
+I added sesame to the mix to make it a little fancy.
+Simmer the toasted walnuts in a medium saucepan with sugar and water, stirring until all of the liquid has evaporated.

 Next, make the coconut sauce.
 To make this recipe healthier, I swapped out the condensed milk for coconut cream and decreased the amount of mayonnaise.
 Whisk the two together with a touch of honey and set it aside.